 - Beyond experts: Jobs, tasks, and skills for a data driven Future of Work (ZDNet)

-What skills are best to learn to become a database administrator?
+What skills are best to learn to become a DBA?

-Database administrators are typically expected to hold a bachelor's degree in computer science, computer engineering, or management information systems, according to Indeed's database administrator job description.
-Some organizations prefer the candidate also have a master's degree, focusing on data or database management.
+Database administrators are typically expected to have a bachelor's degree in computer science, computer engineering or management information systems, according to Indeed's database administrator job description.
+Some organizations prefer the candidate have a master's degree in computer science, focusing on data or database management.

 SEE: Programming languages and developer career resources coverage (TechRepublic on Flipboard)

 Baseline skills necessary for a DBA job include knowledge of database structure and theory, an understanding of disaster recovery and backup procedures, familiarity with various reporting tools and more, according to TechRepublic Premium's Database Administrator Hiring Kit.

 All database administrators must know the standard database language: Structured Query Language.
 Most database systems either use SQL or a variation of it, Zippia's report noted.
 However, experience with relational database management systems, object-oriented database management systems, XML database management systems, and Hadoop are even better, TechRepublic Premium's kit added.